ssricardo/openapi-board-backend/README.md

 **Port**:

-Running it locally, the port used is: *8080* (empty context)
+Running it locally, the port used is: *8080* (with empty context)

-After build for production, the following configs are available as environment variables:
+After building for production, the following configs are available as environment variables:

 * db_url
 * db_username